 The goal of the F Line is to make service faster and more reliable by stopping less often, allowing customers to board faster, and stopping at fewer red lights.
 Similar travel time improvements have been achieved on the A, C, and D lines.

 How will future bus service levels compare with today’s Route 10?

 Based on preliminary recommendations, F Line service will operate as frequently as every 10 minutes, seven days a week, during the day and most of the evening.

 Local service from a modified Route 10 could operate every 30-60 minutes on the portion of Central Avenue north of Columbia Heights Transit Center and connect to F Line at Northtown Transit Center.
 This is similar to the current Route 10N, except its southern end would be at Columbia Heights Transit Center, rather than continue into downtown.
 To get downtown, customers using the modified Route 10 would be able to transfer to the F Line at Central & 41st Avenue Station adjacent to the Columbia Heights Transit Center.

 What will be the frequency and hours of service?

-The F Line will provide frequent service all day on weekdays, Saturdays and Sundays.
+The F Line will provide frequent service all day on weekdays, Saturdays, and Sundays.
 Exact schedules and service plans will be formed in the months leading up to the start of F Line service.

 What will F Line buses look like?